SS Cabo Machichaco: Second explosion

 The first explosion left about 11 tonnes of dynamite in Cabo Machichaco's number three hold, unexploded, but under water and leaking nitroglycerin.
 On 15 March 1894, four months after the first explosion, a "technical board" of navy, army and civil experts arrived in Santander to try to solve the problem.
 The next day the board decided that the cargo, including the dynamite, should be salved, with salvage divers working at night.

 On 21 March a diver started work in number three hold about 2000 hrs.
 At about 2110 hrs there was an explosion that killed at least 18 people and injured another seven.
 It also destroyed much of the equipment that the Harbour Board was using in the salvage operation.

 The second explosion provoked public disorder.
 People tried to attack the homes of the Civil Governor and the engineer in charge of the salvage work.
 Much of Santander's population attended the funeral of the 18 victims, which was held on 24 March.
 After they left the cemetery, some of the crowd threw stones at Ybarra's office in Santander.
 A detachment of Guardia Civil responded with fixed bayonets and firing shots in the air.
-It was reported that "many civilians and a few solidiers [i.e. Guardia] were injured".
+It was reported that "many civilians and a few soldiers [i.e. Guardia] were injured".
 After the Guardia drove them away from the company office, some of the crowd went to the harbour, where they cut the hawsers on an Ybarra ship that was moored there.

 On 30 March 1894 the Spanish Navy gunboat Condor used explosive charges to disperse the remains of Cabo Machichaco's wreck.
 In 1947 the quay was extended out into deeper water.
 Before building began the area was dredged, and part of Cabo Machichaco's bow was found.